Grille/BinaryView/README.md

-# ByteStream
+# BinaryView
-Library to easily write and read binary data
+class to easily write and read binary data